Now that most of the wines from the 2023 have been released onto the market, we take a look back at how their growing season and harvests unfolded.

 The picture is very different the other side of the Mediterranean in Provence which saw hail, mildew, drought and black rot.
 A heatwave in August saved a small part of the harvest that was qualitative.

 Mildew.
 Winemakers that we have crossed paths with only had this word to say.
 Unfortunately, yields have been heavily impacted by this disease despite all the hard work that winemakers put in fighting against it.
-Some have even lost 80% to 90% of their harvest.
-But what ends up in their bottles will be qualitative.
+Some even lost 80% to 90% of their harvest.
+But what ended up in their bottles is qualitative.

 Savoie